Way back in 1967, Bob Griese needed all of one NFL quarter to go from the Miami Dolphins’ future to their present.

 He will face a Buccaneers team that, like the Dolphins, is in flux.
 Sure, the Bucs have settled on their starting quarterback — Josh Freeman.
 But Tampa Bay also has a new coach, Greg Schiano, who is looking to change the culture of a franchise that lost the final 10 games of the 2011 season.

 The Buccaneers (4-12 in 2011) were brutal defensively last season, finishing 30th in yards allowed (394.4 per game) and last in points surrendered (30.9).
 But Tampa should at least be slightly better in 2012, adding cornerback Eric Wright in free agency and starting two former first-round picks on its defensive line.

-• The Dolphins will announce their 2012 Honor Roll inductees prior to Friday nights game.
+This and that• The Dolphins will announce their 2012 Honor Roll inductees prior to Friday night’s game.

 • The team revealed details Thursday of the Dolphins Television Network, a multichannel partnership that will feature upwards to 20 hours of unique content during the season.
 The participating stations will be: CBS-4, My TV33, FOX Sports Florida and the NFL Network (for XFINITY TV subscribers).